adatamahan/deep_learning-face_emotion_recognition/README.md

 The repository contains: <br>
 - Python file with deep learning models. <br>
-- main_2.0.py file with a function to label face expressions based on live image data from a webcam as well as a xml haarscade file.
+- main_3.0.py file with a function to label face expressions based on live image data from a webcam as well as a xml haarscade file.
 These two files are copied from this repository https://github.com/akmadan/Emotion_Detection_CNN.
 The main file have been been updated. <br>
-- Word doc with answers to theoretical questions.
+- a pdf file with answers to theoretical questions.